Aptensio XR®Conce rta®Metadate®CDMetadate®ERMethylin®Methylin®ERQuillivant®XRRitalin®Ritalin®LARitalin®SR

 Methylphenidate is used as part of a treatment program to control symptoms of attention deficit hyperactivity disorder (ADHD; more difficulty focusing, controlling actions, and remaining still or quiet than other people who are the same age) in adults and children.
 Methylphenidate (Ritalin, Ritalin SR, Methylin, Methylin ER) is also used to treat narcolepsy (a sleep disorder that causes excessive daytime sleepiness and sudden attacks of sleep).
 Methylphenidate is in a class of medications called central nervous system (CNS) stimulants.
 It works by changing the amounts of certain natural substances in the brain.

-Methylphenidate comes as an immediate-release tablet, a chewable tablet, a solution (liquid), an intermediate-acting (extended-release) tablet, a long-acting (extended-release) capsule, and a long-acting (extended-release) tablet.
-The long-acting tablet and capsules supply some medication right away and release the remaining amount as a steady dose of medication over a long time.
+Methylphenidate comes as an immediate-release tablet, a chewable tablet, a solution (liquid), a long-acting (extended-release) suspension (liquid), an intermediate-acting (extended-release) tablet, a long-acting (extended-release) capsule, and a long-acting (extended-release) tablet.
+The long-acting tablet and capsules supply some medication right away and release the remaining amount as a steady dose of medication over a longer time.
 All of these forms of methylphenidate are taken by mouth.
 The regular tablets (Ritalin, Methylin), chewable tablets (Methylin), and solution (Methylin) are usually taken two to three times a day by adults and twice a day by children, preferably 35 to 40 minutes before meals.
-Adults who are taking three doses should take the last dose should be taken before 6:00 pm, so that the medication will not cause difficulty in falling asleep or staying asleep.
-The intermediate-acting extended release tablets (Ritalin SR, Metadate ER, Methylin ER) are usually taken once or twice a day, in the morning and sometimes in the early afternoon 30-45 minutes before a meal.
-The long-acting extended release capsule (Metadate CD) is usually taken once a day before breakfast; the long-acting extended-release tablet (Concerta) and capsule (Ritalin LA) are usually taken once a day in the morning with or without food.
+Adults who are taking three doses should take the last dose before 6:00 pm, so that the medication will not cause difficulty in falling asleep or staying asleep.
+The intermediate-acting extended release tablets (Ritalin SR, Metadate ER, Methylin ER) are usually taken once or twice a day, in the morning and sometimes in the early afternoon 30 to 45 minutes before a meal.
+The long-acting extended release capsule (Metadate CD) is usually taken once a day before breakfast; the long-acting extended-release tablet (Concerta), long-acting suspension (Quillivant XR), and capsules (Aptensio XR, Ritalin LA) are usually taken once a day in the morning with or without food.
+The long-acting suspension (Quillivant XR) will begin to work sooner if it is taken with food.

 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take methylphenidate exactly as directed.